SJ23 Tech Tip F38, (Updated 2024-10-11) Bob Schimmel, Greg Overton.

 Index

-CONVENTIONAL COVER - A mainsail cover of Sunbrella prevents UV damage to the sail when it isn't used.
-It also prevents birds from pooping on the sail!
-Many sailors customize their cover with the name of the boat.
-I much prefer to cover the mainsail than remove it from the boom after each float.
+CONVENTIONAL COVER - A mainsail cover of Sunbrella prevents UV damage to the sail when the sail isn't used.
+It also protects the mainsail from bird poop!
+Many sailors customize the cover with the name of their boat.
+I much prefer to cover the mainsail than remove the sail from the boom after each float.
 As the expression goes: "It's definitely the lesser of two evils."

 • The fabric must be water proof and able to breathe so the sail can dry.
-Use Sunbrella or equivalent.
+Use Sunbrella or equivalent cloth.

-• The bottom should be open between the SS snaps to let the sail breathe.
+• The bottom must be open between the fasteners to let the sail breathe.
 Having said this, it is not unusual to be sprinkled with rain water when hoisting the mainsail.
 I seldom pack the mainsail when wet but sometimes it is unavoidable.

-• The most forward SS snap is located about a foot behind the mast to ensure the wind does not open it.
+• The most forward fastener should be located about a foot behind the mast to ensure the wind does not open it.

-• The most aft SS snap is located at the very end of the cover to prevent the fabric from flapping to death.
+• The most aft fastener should be located at the very end of the cover to prevent the fabric from flapping to death.

-• The cover should be able to stand up to a very strong wind.
-Although, a few times I've spiralled a line around the cover to secure things.
-In hurricane strength wind I suggest removing the boom with mainsail cover on it, then slide the whole works into the cabin.
+• The cover must be able to stand up to a very strong wind.
+Although, a few times I've spiralled a line around the cover to survive a storm.
+For hurricane strength wind I suggest removing the boom with the mainsail cover on it to slide the whole works into the cabin.
 I've had to do this twice with Panache.
 It's the quickest and easiest protection to ride out a vicious storm.

-DON THE COVER - I place Panache's rolled up cover over the boom just behind the mast, similar to throwing a saddle on a horse.
+DON THE COVER - I place Panache's rolled up cover over the boom, similar to throwing a saddle on a horse.
 The top straps are knotted around the mast just above the raised spinnaker ring.
-The internal flap is folded against the front of the mast to protect the anodized finish from the YKK zipper that is done up (bottom to top).
-The bottom straps are tied under a cleat to tension the front a bit.
-Then the cover is unrolled towards the end of the boom where the end straps are tied around the boom, tensioning the cover a bit to smooth the wrinkles.
+The internal flap is folded against the front of the mast to protect the anodized finish from the YKK zipper that zips up bottom to top.
+The bottom straps are tied around the front of the mast to protect the zipper during strong wind.
+Then the cover is unrolled towards the end of the boom where the end straps are tied around the boom topping lift, tensioning the cover a bit to smooth the wrinkles.
 Finally the SS snaps along the bottom are done up.

 I also set the main sheet to starboard, secured with a line tied to the bottom of the starboard stanchion, pulling against the main sheet to keep the boom from swinging.
-The topping lift keeps the boom just above my head.
-I board the boat from port.
+The boom topping lift keeps the boom just above my head.
+I board the boat from port just like a horse.

-DOFF THE COVER - The sail cover is usually rolled up from the aft end and stored on the forward berth while underway.
+DOFF THE COVER - The sail cover is usually rolled up from the aft end forward and stored on the forward berth with the jib sleeve.

 PANACHE'S CONVENTIONAL MAINSAIL COVER.

-A smooth cover can withstand lots of wind.
+A smooth mainsail cover can withstand lots of wind.
+I tend to tension the cover too much.
+No need to do that.

-Dimensions of sail cover laid out flat on the ground.
+Dimensions of Panache's mainsail cover laid out flat on the ground.

-The heavy duty YKK zipper goes the full frontal length, 46".
+The heavy duty YKK zipper goes the full length of the 46" front, reinforced with straps top & bottom.

-Panache's cover has survived so many storms that I lost track and shows no sign of failing.
-This is the one redeeming quality that keeps me from installing a stack pack.
+Panache's mainsail cover has survived so many storms that I lost track.
+This is the single redeeming quality that keeps me from installing a stack pack; besides the fact that I don't feel like changing a perfectly good working system!
+But it is showing signs of degradation so time to do some sewing.
 Look after yours.

 STACK PACK - A stack pack is an improvement on the conventional mainsail cover since all you have to do is pull the zipper along the top to expose the mainsail for hoisting.
 This speeds deployment and more important, speeds dousing for inclement weather.
 Its all in keeping with the edict that, "If its quick and easy to do you are more likely to cover the sail quickly to protect it".
 The covers stay on the side of the boom while sailing so you don't have to pack it away, eliminating another loose item on a berth.

-And finally some sailors object to the loose cloth hanging there and have figured out how to pucker the cloth up along the boom, leaving the mainsail fully exposed and things neatly stored.
+Some sailors object to the loose cloth hanging along the boom and have figured out how to pucker the cloth up against the boom, leaving things neatly stored and the mainsail fully exposed for reefing.
 This clever bit takes some ingenuity.
 The better designed stack pack can be pulled tight against the boom so it doesn't flop around when sailing.

-Closing the front was problematic with the early versions as they would catch wind.
+Closing the front was problematic with the early versions as the open sides would catch wind.
 Experimenting with different techniques solved this problem with designs that wrap around the mast as shown in the example at right.
-Other designs tuck it on the mast.
+Other designs tuck it against the aft face of the mast.
 In many cases the portion that goes around the mast is tucked in one side along the boom.
 On some designs it is removed and stored in the cabin.

 The lazy jacks typically hold up each side of the stack pack with the assistance of a PVC rod through the hem along the top.
 This makes catching the mainsail slick and pulling the zipper along the top easy.
 The downward slope to the end of the boom sheds rain, albeit into the cockpit.
 But that's what cockpit drains are for.